tarwn/lessthandot-hugo/blogs/content/posts/2011-07-01-2011-quarter-2-goal-review.md

 I have written a couple very solid, in-depth technical blogs.
 I'm proud of them.
 But I'm not blogging a lot.
 This week, I realized why: I've been trying to blog about _things I have no interest in_.
 That was dumb.
 I love SSRS, and T-SQL, and solving problems.
 I was trying to write blogs about BULK INSERT and FILESTREAM.
 Why?

 My focus for the next quarter is shifting.
 I want one blog a week.
 I'm going to shoot for one high-quality, in-depth technical blog a month.
-I also want one “I learned this and its awesome!” post.
+I also want one "I learned this and its awesome!" post.
 I want to keep writing about community projects I'm working on, presentations I've given, etc.

 **Presenting:**